What you need to know about STIs

 Many STIs have no symptoms and if left untreated can cause long-term health concerns

-- Regular testing (every 6-12 months) is key to a healthy sex life
+Regular testing (every 6-12 months, or with every new partner) is key to a healthy sex life.

 What you need to know about condoms

 When used correctly condoms are highly effective at reducing the risk of STIs and unintended pregnancy

 Use water-based lubricant to prevent condoms breaking and for extra pleasure

 You can use condoms for vaginal, anal or oral sex (dental dams are also a great option for oral sex).

 Condoms come in different sizes and flavours, experiment with different types to find what suits you

 If you’ve never used a condom before it’s a good idea to practice using them before you using them for real.